uhub/awesome-swift/README.md

 * [artsy/Swift-at-Artsy](https://github.com/artsy/Swift-at-Artsy) - Repo for the notes for Swift at Artsy
 * [mustafaibrahim989/MIBadgeButton-Swift](https://github.com/mustafaibrahim989/MIBadgeButton-Swift) - iOS custom badge button.
 * [KyoheiG3/SimpleAlert](https://github.com/KyoheiG3/SimpleAlert) - Customizable simple Alert and simple ActionSheet for Swift
-* [hsylife/SwiftyPickerPopover](https://github.com/hsylife/SwiftyPickerPopover) - A more convenient way to display a popover with a built-in picker, on iPhone/iPad of iOS9+.
 * [haaakon/SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, written in Swift.
 Also supports accessability!
 * [filipealva/PickerView](https://github.com/filipealva/PickerView) - A customizable alternative to UIPickerView in Swift.
 * [soffes/Crypto](https://github.com/soffes/Crypto) - Swift CommonCrypto wrapper